-The District incurred expenses totaling \$1,046,558 for County of Ventura Services provided during the fiscal year ended June 30, 2019.
+The District incurred expenses totaling \$1,199,984 for County of Ventura services provided during the fiscal year ended June 30, 2020.
+As of June 30, 2020, the amount payable to the County of Ventura is \$19,232.

-(13) Deferred Inflow of Resources - Unavailable Revenue
+Note 13 - Deferred Inflows of Resources - Unavailable Revenue

-Deferred inflows of resources to the District's governmental funds relate to unavailable revenue as of June 30, 2019.
+Deferred inflows of resources to the District's governmental fund relate to unavailable revenue as of June 30, 2020.
 Unavailable revenue is revenue that is earned, however is not available for use on current or near-term expenditures.
-The year-end unavailable revenue balance of \$66,000 pertains to the AB 617 funds received in January 2020 and was not available as of June 30, 2019.
+The year-end unavailable revenue balance of \$47,000 pertains to the AB 617 funds expected to be received in FY2020-21 and was not received within 6 months from the District's year-end as of June 30, 2020.